-(1) Estimated solely for purpose of calculating the registration fee.
+- 1) Estimated solely for purpose of calculating the registration fee. - 2) This amount was previously paid with the initial filing.

 The registrant hereby amends this Registration Statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment which specifically states that the Registration Statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933 or until the Registration Statement shall become effective on such dates as the Securities and Exchange Commission, acting pursuant to said Section 8(a), may determine.